 It is no secret that World War II always remains a popular era for British period dramas.

-For this reason, our guest writer Elizabeth Niedbala has drawn up a list of British period drama productions to watch in chronological order, each focusing on a different facet of the war.
+Here, our guest writer Elizabeth Niedbala has drawn up a list of British period drama productions to watch in chronological order, each focusing on a different facet of the war.

 The King’s Speech (1939)